unitedstates/congress/README.md

 Includes:

-* A scraper for THOMAS.gov, the official source of information on the life and times of legislation in Congress.
+* A scraper for THOMAS.gov, the official source of information on the life and times of legislation and presidential nominations in Congress.

 * Scrapers for House and Senate roll call votes.